-Among other events OxPeace has held four multidisciplinary conferences: in May 2009 ‘The Serious Study of Peace’, May 2010 ‘Building Peace’, May 2011 ‘Media.
-Conflict and Peacebuilding’, and May 2012 ‘Disciplines of Peace’ (links below).
-In the medium term OxPeace looks forward to the establishment of posts in the study of peace at Oxford.
+Among other events OxPeace has held five multidisciplinary conferences: in May 2009 ‘The Serious Study of Peace’, May 2010 ‘Building Peace’, May 2011 ‘Media.
+Conflict and Peacebuilding’, May 2012 ‘Disciplines of Peace’ and May 2013 'The Future of Peacebuilding'.

 If you would like to join this network, and/ or wish to post or receive information about relevant meetings, research, etc., please Contact: Dr Liz Carmichael MBE, St John’s College, email@example.com, tel.
 01865 277351 or Dr Andrew Gosler, Mansfield College, firstname.lastname@example.org, tel.
 01865 271158

 Monday 24 February: Professor Alastair Hay ( Leeds University) “Beyond the Nobel Peace Prize: